 - Next, the insurance company will investigate the matter to estimate the quantum of loss.

-- If the insurance company approves the claim amount, then it will be handed out to the policyholder.
+- If the insurance company approves the claim amount, it will be handed out to the policyholder.

 Types of Fidelity Bonds

-There are two major types of fidelity bonds – 1st party bonds and 3rd part bonds.
+Two significant types of fidelity bonds – 1st party bonds and 3rd part bonds.

 Who Should Purchase Fidelity Bonds?

-How Much Fidelity Bonds Cost?
+How Much do Fidelity Bonds Cost?

 Requirements for Fidelity Bonds